Out-Law Guide | 16 Mar 2021 | 12:30 pm | 19 min. read

 Priority services have now resumed overseas in most locations and in the UK.

-If you intend to leave the UK but have not been able to do so and you have a visa or leave that expires between 1 March 2021 and 31 March 2021 you may request additional time to stay, known as ‘exceptional assurance’.
+If an individual intended to leave the UK but has not been able to do so and they have a visa or leave that expires by 30 June 2021 they may request additional time to stay, known as ‘exceptional assurance’.
 An exceptional assurance request can be submitted by emailing [email protected] with the following details:

 It is important to note that exceptional assurance does not grant applicants leave.
 It is a means to protect those who are unable to leave the UK due to Covid-19 restrictions and not to facilitate travel, other than to return home.